MechanicalRock/mechanicalrock.github.io/_posts/2023-07-03-react-and-unity.md

 The Unity Application is the bottom layer of the architecture.
 It's responsible for all of the 3D rendering capability.
 The Unity application communicates with the other layers through a set of interfaces, which are defined in the Unity application layer.

 This layer deploys Web View where it should expand across the entire screen.
+It'll receive `events` from the React application and update the scene accordingly.

 ### Layer 2: Web View

 ![Layer 2](/img/unity-react/layer-2.png)

 The Web View layer is responsible for rendering the web content (React application).
-Since Web View imeplements Chromium engine it can render any web content.
+Since Web View imeplements the Chromium engine it can render any web content.
 This layer sits inbetween Unity and React and initialises the React application.

-Web View should be implemented to be responsive and stetch the full size of the application viewport.
-It's z-index should be the topmost so that so React can be rendered on top of the Unity application.
+Web View should be implemented to be responsive and stetch the full size of the application's viewport.
+From Unity's perspective, Web View's z-index should be the topmost so that so React can be rendered on top of the Unity application.

-Since it's a Chromium implementation, things like the Window object is available to the React application.
-This means that the React application can communicate with the Unity application through the Window object (more on this will follow).
+Since it's a Chromium implementation, things like the global `window` object is available to the React application.
+This means that the React application can communicate with the Unity application through the `window` object (more on this will follow).

 ### Layer 3: React Application

 ![Layer 3](/img/unity-react/layer-3.png)

 The React application is the top layer of the architecture.
-It contains all of the business logic and data access logic.
-The React application communicates with the other layers through a set of interfaces, which are defined in the React application layer.
+It contains all of the business logic and all of the user's external API access patterns, such as: authentication, fetching contextual menu information, user selections etc. It's also responsible for rendering the user interface.
+It'll receive `events` from Unity and update the UI accordingly.
+Likewise, it'll send `events` to Unity to update the scene.

 ### Bringing it all together